| #CanadaFacts

 What are housing starts and why do they matter?

-Housing starts signal demand for labor, materials, appliances, home furnishings, and mortgages, making them a key economic indicator.
-In 2024, housing starts in Canada rose 2% from 2023 to 245,367 units.
+Housing starts signal demand for labor, materials, appliances, home furnishings, and mortgages, making it a key economic indicator.

 How much crude oil does Canada export to the United States?